wubigo/wubigo.github.io/_posts/2010-01-01-java notes.md

 tag: Java
 ---

+# visibility and Atomicity
+in  the  absence  of  synchronization,  there  are  a  number  of  reasons  a  thread might  not  immediately  ‐  or  ever  ‐  see  the  results  of  an  operation  in  another  thread.
+Compilers  may  generate  instructions in  a  different  order  than  the  "obvious"  one  suggested  by  the  source  code,  or  store  variables  in  registers  instead  of  in memory;  processors  may  execute  instructions  in  parallel  or  out  of  order;  caches  may  vary  the  order  in  which  writes  to variables  are  committed  to  main  memory;  and  values  stored  in  processor‐local  caches  may  not  be  visible  to  other processors.
+These  factors  can  prevent  a  thread  from  seeing  the  most  up‐to‐date  value  for  a  variable  and  can  cause memory actions  in  other  threads  to  appear  to  happen  out  of  order  ‐  if  you  don't  use  adequate  synchronization.

 # Lock and ReentrantLock

 Before Java 5.0, the only mechanisms for coordinating access to shared data were synchronized and volatile.
 Java